 Ideal Soil Temperature For Tomato Seed Germination

 The ideal soil temperature for tomato seed germination is 65 to 85 degrees Fahrenheit (18 to 29 degrees Celsius).
+A study by the University of California demonstrates that tomato seeds can germinate in as little as 6 days when soil temperatures are 77 to 86 degrees Fahrenheit (25 to 30 degrees Celsius).

 On the other hand, tomato seeds can take up to 43 days (6 weeks!) to germinate at a soil temperature of 50 degrees Fahrenheit (10 degrees Celsius).
 Below this temperature, tomato seeds won’t germinate.